SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Flexibility and Extensibility
 ------------------------------
 You'll find that Selenium is highly flexible.
-There are multiple ways in which one can add functionality to Selenium's framework to customize test automation for one's specific testing needs.
-This is, perhaps, Selenium's strongest characteristic when compared with proprietary test automation tools and other open source solutions.
-Selenium-RC support for multiple programming and scripting languages allows the test writer to build any logic they need into their automated testing and to use a preferred programming or scripting language of one's choice.
+There are many ways you can add functionality to both Selenium test scripts and Selenium's framework to customize your test automation.
+This is perhaps Selenium's greatest strenght when compared with other automation tools.
+These customizations are described in various places throughout this document.
+In addition, since Selenium is Open Source, the sourcecode can always be downloaded and modified.

-Selenium-IDE allows for the addition of user-defined "user-extensions" for creating additional commands customized to the user's needs.
-Also, it is possible to re-configure how the Selenium-IDE generates its Selenium-RC code.
-This allows users to customize the generated code to fit in with their own test frameworks.
-Finally, Selenium is an Open Source project where code can be modified and enhancements can be submitted for contribution.

 Chapters Described
 ------------------